-Er guo tou means “second distillation” (literally “head of the second pot”), which indicates its level of purity.
-It is a clear, potent spirit and takes six months to produce.
-It is often flavored with walnuts, longans, jujubes, ginseng, and/or sugar.
-Although over 60% alcohol it is also often blended with other spirits to produce a milder drink.
+Er guo tou means “second distillation” (literally “head of the second pot”), which is meant to describe its level of purity.
+It is a strong, clear spirit which takes six months to produce and is usually flavored with walnuts, longans, jujubes, ginseng, and/or sugar.
+At over 60% alcohol it is eye-poppingly strong if taken straight.

-Er guo tou is often inexpensive, and thus particularly popular among blue-collar workers across northern and northeastern China.
-It is probably the most commonly drunk baijiu in Beijing, and is frequently associated with that city.
+Cheap and particularly popular among blue-collar workers across northern and northeastern China, is is one of the most commonly drunk baijius in Beijing and thus has a deep association with China’s capital.

-They sit at opposing ends of the cost charts with Mao Tai starting at about 300 RMB ($45 US) per bottle, and Er Guo Tou priced around 8 RMB ($1 US) per bottle.
+They sit at opposing ends of the cost charts with Mao Tai starting at about 300 RMB (~$50 USD) per bottle, and Er Guo Tou priced around 8 RMB (~$1.50 USD) per bottle.
 One offers you a level of refinement and sophistication, while the other delivers a punch to your soft parts and doesn’t call you the next day.
 Should neither extreme be your taste, there is a spectrum of other brands that fill the in-between.

 Pijiu: An Ale For All Your Ills

-Beer comes in bottles larger than what are standard in Western countries.
-With your average Budweiser weighing in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.
+Typically pilsner lagers, Chinese beer comes in bottles larger than what are standard in many Western countries.
+With your average Budweiser bottle coming in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.

 Tsingtao is the nation’s #1 fizzy export, and has a huge domestic following as well.
 Brewed in the city of its moniker, Qingdao, Shandong, it is widely available and is generally quite cheap.
-Like its distant cousin, baijiu, Chinese beer also has a plethora of brands to choose from, and most locals have their intra-city/province label.
+Like its distant cousin, baijiu, Chinese beer also has a plethora of brands to choose from, and most locals have their intra-city/province label of choice.

-In most mom & pop restaurants you’ll pay 2-5 RMB per bottle, with the price rising to 10-30 RMB at the bars and clubs.
-Shops will often sell the cheap brands for 2 RMB, but may charge you a bottle deposit (often just written on random bits of cut-up cardboard) to assure you’ll bring the bottles back to them.
-Be warned that it is not at all uncommon for the cheap brands to be fakes.
+In most mom & pop restaurants you’ll pay 5-10 RMB per bottle, with the price rising to 10-30 RMB at bars and clubs.
+Shops will often sell the cheap brands for 2-5 RMB, but may charge you a bottle deposit (often just written on random bits of cut-up cardboard) to assure you’ll bring the bottles back to them.

-Be sure that if you are asking for wine at a restaurant that they understand you want pú táo jiǔ, as baijiu is often mistranslated as “wine”.
-In most major cities you’ll be able to find a selection of imported reds (hóng pú táo jiǔ or simply hóng jiǔ) and whites (bái pú táo jiǔ).
+Wine has exploded in China in recent years.
+In most major cities you’ll be able to find a selection of red (hóng pú táo jiǔ or simply hóng jiǔ) and white (bái pú táo jiǔ) wines.

-China also has a rather quickly burgeoning collection of domestic vintners.
-Though popularity is still rather elitist, there are a number of wines priced competitively with their foreign counterparts.
-Rieslings, and Merlots might require a bit of a hunt, but most shops with wines will carry some Cabernet Sauvignons and Chardonnays.
-Prices range greatly, as they do in any country – but you can find cheaper and not terribly tasting bottles for 30-40 RMB, and a decent bottle for around 70-100 RMB.
+Though popularity is still rather elitist, China’s growing middle-class is fueling a burgeoning industry of competitively priced good drinkable wines.
+Rieslings, and Merlots might require a bit of a hunt, but even small supermarkets and some shops typically carry a range of Cabernet and Chardonnay.
+Prices vary greatly, as they do in any country, but you can find cheaper and not terribly tasting bottles for 40-60 RMB, and a decent bottle for around 70-100 RMB.

-Often the small shops wont carry much in the way of spirits (with baijiu and possibly vodka as two exceptions), but larger supermarkets will almost always have a wide choice – from Hennessy and Johnnie Walker to Smirnoff and tequila, as well as a variety of liqueurs.
+Often small Chinese shops wont carry much in the way of spirits (with baijiu and possibly vodka as two exceptions), but larger supermarkets will almost always have a wide selection — from Hennessy and Johnnie Walker to Smirnoff and tequila, as well as a variety of liqueurs.

-The more upscale Chinese-style bars will almost always feature a collection of rather rich men surrounded by some none-too-hard-on-the-eyes girls all drinking an expensive bottle of liquor and playing dice games.
+The more upscale Chinese-style bars will almost always feature a collection of rather rich men surrounded by young women drinking an expensive bottle of liquor mixed with green tea and playing dice games.
 These are supplemented with more Western-style clubs that will sell you shots at the bar.

-As for domestic brands of whiskey, vodka, or rum – they’re uncommon.
+There are no large domestic brands of whiskey, vodka, or rum.
 Imports are the rule, and as such, expect to pay prices similar to home.
-However, if you come from a country with heavy sin taxes, you might find Chinese liquor prices a steal.
+However, if you come from a country with heavy sin taxes, you might find prices in China a bargain.

-1. China is full of heavy drinkers, at near all times of the day.
+- China is full of heavy drinkers, at near all times of the day.
 Drinking and driving, though outlawed, is common.
-Due to face and such, it’s not as common for a friend or colleague to tell someone that they’ve had too many and they should leave the keys with the bar and call a cab.
+Largely due to face, it’s not as common for a friend or colleague to tell someone that they’ve had too many and they should leave the keys with the bar and call a cab.
 An important tid-bit to remember when crossing roads, especially post mealtime.